logo

 Abstract

-Spin Hall oscillators (SHOs) based on ferromagnet (FM)/heavy metal (HM) bilayers are electrically tunable nanoscale microwave signal generators.
-High output power requires large-amplitude magnetization dynamics driven by a direct spin Hall current.
-This research presents an SHO with easy-plane magnetic anisotropy oriented normal to the bilayer plane, enabling large-amplitude dynamics driven by the spin Hall current.
-Experiments and micromagnetic simulations show that tuning magnetic shape anisotropy and perpendicular magnetic anisotropy in a nanowire SHO enhances microwave power.
-The easy-plane SHO is a candidate for a spintronic spiking neuron, with applications in wireless communications, neuromorphic computing, and microwave-assisted magnetic recording.
+Spin Hall oscillators (SHOs) based on bilayers of a ferromagnet (FM) and a non-magnetic heavy metal (HM) are electrically tunable nanoscale microwave signal generators.
+Achieving high output power in SHOs requires driving large-amplitude magnetization dynamics by a direct spin Hall current.
+Here we present an SHO engineered to have easy-plane magnetic anisotropy oriented normal to the bilayer plane, enabling large-amplitude easy-plane dynamics driven by spin Hall current.
+Our experiments and micromagnetic simulations demonstrate that the easy-plane anisotropy can be achieved by tuning the magnetic shape anisotropy and perpendicular magnetic anisotropy in a nanowire SHO, leading to a significant enhancement of the generated microwave power.
+The easy-plane SHO experimentally demonstrated here is an ideal candidate for realization of a spintronic spiking neuron.
+Our results provide an approach to design of high-power SHOs for wireless communications, neuromorphic computing, and microwave assisted magnetic recording.

 Publisher